-They can indicate the location of a specific mutation of a gene that can result in a damaged protein and have been used to identify diseases such as sickle cell anemia and Huntington’s disease.
+They can indicate the location of a specific gene mutation that can result in a damaged protein and have been used to identify diseases such as sickle cell anemia and Huntington’s disease.

-Molecular markers can also have agricultural applications, such as marker-assisted breeding, in paternity tests and in the identification of plant varieties by identifying the identity, purity and stability of a plant.
+Molecular markers can also have agricultural applications, such as marker-assisted breeding, paternity tests, and plant varieties by identifying the identity, purity, and stability of a plant.

 Molecular markers are used in genetic engineering to mark a place where defective and mutated proteins have been replaced by others that function correctly.

-This is done by replacing the damaged DNA sequence with an identical but well-functioning sequence transplanted from another location.
+This is done by replacing the damaged DNA sequence with an identical but well-functioning line transplanted from another location.